All About Lily Chou-Chou: Interpretation

 O'Hehir placed the film within the "cinema of globalization" and said that Iwai makes "the oldest possible complaint about modern culture: that as it purports to bring people together it actually keeps them separate".
-Lily herself never appears in the film, and O'Hehir interpreted her as a symbol for a tranquility that has disappeared from the rapidly changing Japan of the film's universe.
+Lily herself never appears in the film, and O'Hehir interpreted her as a symbol of tranquility that has disappeared from the rapidly changing Japan of the film's universe.
 While Thomas agreed that the film supports the idea that traditional social structures prevent the rise of disaffected youth, he also wrote that the teens' brutality and allegiance to a sadistic leader strongly resembled the militarism of Japan during World War II.

 Atkinson argues that All About Lily Chou-Chou "[mourns] the despoiling tragedies of pre-adulthood and the infuriating inadequacy of nostalgia."
 Tobias said the film ultimately laments how all the teens are bottling up anger.

-Reception

-The film has a 69% approval rating on Rotten Tomatoes (based on 39 reviews), and a 73/100 average on Metacritic (based on 18 reviews).
-Atkinson referred to All About Lily Chou-Chou as "possibly the loveliest film ever shot on high-def video."
-He argued that the work overly lacks narrative cues, but still wrote that "Iwai fashions pensive cyber-lyricism out of a new generation’s instruments of introversion".
-O'Hehir praised "its wealth of ideas, its willingness to go anywhere and do anything [...]
-[Iwai's] lustrous images and the complexity of his portrayal of middle-class Japan in decline".
-He described it as a "puzzling, intermittently brilliant film".